 Regionally, we have been working collectively on our transformation plan and the delivery of projects funded through the Integrated Care Fund.
 Any funding that became available was targeted at our improvement planning.
 The WG Urgent and Emergency Care Funding and the Regional Transformation Scaling Fund were all utilised to invest in our Regional Plan.
-The Health Board supports the co-ordination of winter planning through the RPB.
+The health board supports the co-ordination of winter planning through the RPB.

-Through our joint working with partners in the RPB, we have a programme of activity that is aligned to the WG Transformation Fund and Integrated Care Funding, for which the Health Board acts as the banker.
-This work is reported to Board regularly and overseen by an Integrated Executive Group of directors from health, local authority and the third-sector.
+Through our joint working with partners in the RPB, we have a programme of activity that is aligned to the WG Transformation Fund and Integrated Care Funding, for which the health board acts as the banker.
+This work is reported to board regularly and overseen by an Integrated Executive Group of directors from health, local authority and the third sector.
+From 1 April 2022, the Health and Social Care Regional Integration Fund will build from the excellent work undertaken through the Transformation Fund and Integrated Care Fund and generate a true partnership approach to investing in integrated services for the long term.

-A statutory partnership update report is received by the Board at every meeting.
+A statutory partnership update report is received by the board at every meeting.

-Update reports from the Advisory Groups, Joint Committees and Statutory Partnerships can be found on our website within the Board papers section via the following link https://hduhb.nhs.wales/about-us/your-health-board/.
+Update reports from the Advisory Groups, Joint Committees and Statutory Partnerships can be found on our website within the board papers section via the following link https://hduhb.nhs.wales/about-us/your-health-board/.